hubbcaps/gazee/README.md

 ### QOL Features to be added

-These are features that will make Gazee standout, but aren't needed for functionality and actual usability.
+These are features that will make Gazee better and more up to par in what should be expected of a modern comic reader, but aren't needed for actual usability.

-- [ ] Use keybinds for changing pages in Reading view
+- [ ] Allow use of keybinds for changing pages in Reading view
 - [ ] OPDS Support
-- [ ] Add compression for the cache images.
 - [ ] User set color changes.
 - [ ] [Mylar](https://github.com/evilhero/mylar) integration and API sharing.